benschw/benschw.github.io/_drafts/rest-in-go-with-gin.markdown

 	}

 ### Todo HTTP Client
-This enables our other go apps to leverage our service without knowing the details of what the REST API looks like.
+This enables our other go apps to leverage our service without knowing the details of what the REST API look like.
 A client application need only import the client and api to be able to treat the service like a local library.

-Even if we don't have any go applications lined up to use our service, building the client implementation in conjunction with the service is very helpful for testing the API; more on that later.
+Even if we don't have any go applications lined up to use our service, building the client implementation in conjunction with the service is very helpful for testing the API -- more on that later.

 	type TodoClient struct {
 		Host string